-Each search and rescue unit responding will function under emergency management procedures fully utilizing the national recognized Incident Command Procedures to insure that operational control is maintained throughout the duration of the search and rescue operations.
+Each search and rescue unit responding will maintain a management control unit using an in-house chain-of-command to insure that operations control is maintained throughout the duration of the search and rescue operations.
 All participating units will coordinate their efforts with the Homeland Security and Emergency Preparedness Director.